google/googletest-rust/README.md

  * A new set of assertion macros offering similar functionality to those of [GoogleTest](https://google.github.io/googletest/primer.html#assertions).

+> :warning: The API is not fully stable and may still be changed until we
+> publish version 1.0.

 ## Assertions and matchers

 Most assertions are made through the macro `verify_that!` which evaluates to a